WeTransfer/wt-api-docs/source/includes/_transfers.md

 It will return an object for each item you want to add to the transfer.
 Each item must be split into chunks, and uploaded to a pre-signed S3 URL, provided by the following endpoint.

+**Important**
+Chunks _must_ be 6 megabytes in size, except for the very last chunk, which can be smaller.
+Sending too much or too little data will result in a 400 Bad Request error when you finalise the file.

 ## Request upload URL

 <h3 id="request-upload-url" class="call"><span>GET</span> /files/{file_id}/uploads/{part_number}/{multipart_upload_id}</h3>